As a digital nomad I’m free to work here, there, anywhere

 Yet the unconventional challenges were matched by magical moments.
 When I got writer’s block in the Amazon I climbed to the top of the tallest tree canopy.
 When I missed an amazing work opportunity because I couldn’t check my emails, I de-stressed by swimming with giant tortoises off the Galapagos Islands.

 I also wrote a book, Diary of a Digital Nomad, which became a mixture of memoir and how-to guide.
 I felt it was important to reveal what this way of working actually entails so that people can decide if it really is for them.
+The majority of the time, the line between work and life is blurred.
+It will be a constant struggle to make ends meet until you’ve established yourself.
+Many influencers or fashionistas may be seen wearing non-prescription glasses (to know more, read this helpful post) while holding a book or looking at a computer screen, but this is all done at a later date.

 Beth Altringer is a Harvard professor who is heading research into the digital nomad lifestyle and its implications for “retirement, social life and long-term family plans”.
 In my case it is too early to know yet if a digital nomad lifestyle is really sustainable or if it is only a short-term fix to freedom.